The New Lyke Wake Club badge

 COMMUNICATION BETWEEN THE CLUB AND ITS MEMBERS

 The club maintains this website www.lykewake.org which is regularly updated.
-The secretary, Gerry Orchard, is happy to reply to E-mails sent to We know that not all members have an E-mail address.
+The secretary, Tom Chapman, is happy to reply to E-mails sent to We know that not all members have an E-mail address.
 For members with a postal address the club prints off the website information as a Newsletter and this is always available.
-Please write to Gerry Orchard, enclosing an A5 stamped, self-addressed envelope.
+Please write to Tom Chapman, enclosing an A5 stamped, self-addressed envelope.
 We are sorry but because of the high cost of postage, it is impractical to send out a postal Newsletter to everyone each time we update the website

 Cornwell Internet logo